 You Don’t Set Goals with Each Other

 Setting goals with your spouse ensures that you are on the same page and heading in the same direction.
-By talking, on a regular basis, about the things that you hope to achieve as a couple or family and stopping to discuss your progress to meeting those goals, you make sure that you are moving forward together.
+By talking on a regular basis about the things that you hope to achieve as a couple or family and stopping to discuss your progress to meeting those goals, you make sure that you are moving forward together.
 When goals aren’t set, then it becomes easy for you both to be working from your own agendas.
-Division is never a good thing in marriage – be sure to change
+Division is never a good thing in marriage.
+Be sure to be actively setting and evaluating goals together so you can avoid the trap of division.

 You Don’t Communicate Effectively with One Another